rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 ## Create a GitHub workflow

 > [!NOTE]
-> We will create a GitHub workflow to automatically build and deploy the code of a Power Platform solution containing a PCF Component.
+> We will create a GitHub workflow to automatically build and deploy the code of a Power Platform solution containing a PCF Components.

 In your GitHub Codespaces created in the previous step, ...